 The Parker County Appraisal District provides values for all taxable property on the PCAD website annually (parkercad.org).
-PCAD's notification criteria is to mail an appraisal notice annually to all new owners, any property that had an increase in market value of \$1,000 from the prior tax year, all new accounts, any account that had a capped homestead limitation value in the prior tax year, all rendered accounts, all mineral accounts and all business personal property accounts.
+PCAD's notification criteria is to mail an appraisal notice annually to all new owners, any property that had an increase in market value of \$1,000 from the prior tax year, all new accounts, any account that had a capped homestead limitation value in the prior tax year, any exemption in the prior year that was canceled or reduced for the current year, all rendered accounts, all mineral accounts and all business personal property accounts.